In Niger, the abduction of an Italian priest in the southwest of the country has left the communities he served for 11 years in shock and sorrow.

 Fr.
 Maccalli is originally from the diocese of Crem in Italy and is a member of the Society of African Missions (SAM).
 He had served previously in the Ivory Coast for several years.
 He is the first Catholic priest kidnapped in Niger but the third Westerner detained by armed men in recent years.

 Two years ago, a US missionary was kidnapped in Niger’s northern town of Abalak.
-Jeff Woodke, who worked for Jeunesse en Mission Entraide et Developpement (JEMED), a branch of the US-based Youth With a Mission, was abducted by unknown assailants late in the evening of Friday 14 October, 2016.
+Jeff Woodke, who worked for Jeunesse en Mission Entraide et Developpement (JEMED) was abducted by unknown assailants late in the evening of Friday 14 October, 2016.

 Then in April this year, the German Joerg Lange, employed by the aid group Help, was kidnapped by armed men in Niger’s western town of Ayorou, which shares a border with troubled northern Mali.